 Given an array X of size n, write a program to find the maximum and minimum element in an array.
 Our algorithm should make the minimum number of comparisons.
 Note: This is an excellent question to learn problem-solving using a single loop and divide and conquer approach.
 In the efficient single loop solution, we increment the loop by two.

 Learning divide and conquer vs dynamic programming is one of the critical ideas in DSA.
 Both use a similar idea to break problems into subproblems and combine their solutions to get the final solution.
 There are lot of differences between both approaches in terms of the types of problems they solve, implementation, time and space complexity, etc.

 In this blog, we will learn how to use segment trees for efficient point and range updates.
-For the point update query, update(idx, val), we need to increment the element at the index idx from the original array by val, i.e. arr[idx] = arr[idx] + val.
-For the range update query, update(l, r, val), we must increment all the elements from index l to r from the original array by val.
+For point update query, update(idx, val), we need to increment element at index idx from the original array by val, i.e. arr[idx] = arr[idx] + val.
+For range update query, update(l, r, val), we increment all elements from index l to r from the original array by val.

-A Segment Tree is a data structure used to answer multiple range queries on an array efficiently.
-Also, it allows us to modify the array by replacing an element or an entire range of elements in logarithmic time.
-This blog will focus on the build and query operations on segment trees.
+A segment tree is a binary tree data structure such that each node stores information about a range.
+We use segment trees to efficiently answer multiple range queries on an array like range minimum, range maximum, range sum, etc. Also, it allows us to modify the array by replacing an element or an entire range of elements in logarithmic time.

 Given an array and a positive integer k, write a program to find the kth smallest element in the array.
-This is an excellent problem to learn problem-solving using the heap data structure.
-The quick-select approach (divide and conquer) is also worth exploring that helps optimize time complexity to O(n) time average.
+This is an excellent problem to learn problem-solving using the max and min heap data structure.
+The quick-select approach (divide and conquer) is also worth exploring because it helps to optimize time complexity to O(n) time average.